 The doctor then asked if I was taking any prescription medication.
 When I mentioned that I was taking Harnal for my enlarged prostate, Dr. Panuwat said that I would have to discontinue the use of this drug for one week before the surgery.
 Harnal which is tamsulosin is sold under the trade name of Flomax in the United States.
 One of the side effects of tamsulosin is that it causes difficulty in dilating the eye.
 During the surgery, my eye had to be dilated.
 I had no restrictions on my hypertension medication and other prostate medicine Avodart which is dutasteride.

 I would be awake during the procedure, and no anesthetic was needed.
 Thus I would not have to fast before the surgery.

 My surgery was scheduled for one week later at 6:00 pm but I would have to report to the clinic at 4:30.

 My Cataract Surgery Procedure

 My cataract surgery procedure was non-laser-assisted.
-According to the Mayo Clinic, during this procedure, an ultrasound probe is used to break up the lens in the eye.
+According to the Mayo Clinic, an ultrasound probe is used to break up the lens in the eye during this procedure.
 Utilizing phacoemulsification, tiny incisions are made in the cornea.
 A needle-thin probe is then inserted into the lens substance where a cataract has formed.
 This probe is used to break up (emulsify) the cataract.
 After the cataract in the lens is broken up, the fragments of cataract and lens are suctioned out leaving the lens capsule intact for an implanted artificial lens to rest.

 After arriving at Dr. Panuwat's clinic at 4:30 on October 18, 2017, an assistant started putting drops into my eye to dilate it in preparation for surgery.
 Following 70 minutes and several drops, my eye was finally dilated.
 Before going down to the operating room on the second floor, an assistant washed my face.